dotnet-websharper/core/docs/GettingStarted-CSharp.md

 # Getting started with WebSharper for C# #

-This article will walk you through getting a "hello world" WebSharper example up and running.
+This article will walk you through getting a WebSharper example up and running.

 ## Creating a project